-Jennifer Hu is a second year Ph.D. student in Brain and Cognitive Sciences.
+Jennifer Hu is a third year Ph.D. student in Brain and Cognitive Sciences.
 She received her B.A. in Mathematics and Linguistics from Harvard University in 2018.
 Her research develops computational models of how humans resolve ambiguity in language understanding, with the goal of building better systems of artificial intelligence.
 As a GWAMIT Co-Chair, she interfaces with other organizations and works to build a more inclusive, empowering community for all woman-identifying graduate students.
 Previously, she was an active member of Gender Inclusivity In Mathematics at Harvard.

 MayLin Howard is a PhD candidate in the Chemical Engineering department.
 She earned her B.S. in Chemical Engineering at the University of Rochester in 2016 with a minor in Biology.
 Her current research involves developing drug delivery coatings for synthetic bone implants to improve patient outcomes.
 Her role in GW@MIT involves writing biweekly newsletters and managing event calendars.

-Garima Sharma is a 3rd year PhD student in the Department of Economics at MIT.
+Garima Sharma is a third year PhD student in the Department of Economics at MIT.
 She received a BA in Economics from Stanford University in 2015.
 Her research focuses on understanding women’s bargaining position in the labor market; she also studies agricultural supply chains and how best to shorten them to deliver benefits to farmers.
 As GWAMIT’s Advocacy Co-Chair she aims to liaise with the Title IX office and university committee on sexual harassment to make MIT safer and more inclusive.
 More generally she hopes to foster a happy community for graduate women at MIT.